AmokSolderer/APC/README.md

 1.4 [Initial Tests](https://github.com/AmokSolderer/APC/blob/master/DOC/InitialTests.md) - how to start it up for the first time and use the Test Mode of the Base Code
 1.5 [Base Code setup](https://github.com/AmokSolderer/APC/blob/master/DOC/SetUpBC.md) - set up the Base Code for your machine
 1.6 [APC schematics](https://github.com/AmokSolderer/APC/blob/master/DOC/Hardware/APC_schematics.pdf) - just in case you want to know what you're about to build
+1.7 [If things don't work](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md) - If you have a problem, check here first

 2 Writing my own game code - You want to program your own game in C?
 Then read this.
 2.1 [Game code tutorial](https://github.com/AmokSolderer/APC/blob/master/DOC/GameCodeTutorial.md)